RTPeat/GitPresentation/PITCHME.md

 ## Git Tools

-You don't have to use the tools in Visual Studio - some complicated operations may require an external tool or command line
+You don't have to use the tools in Visual Studio

 @ul
+- Some complicated operations may require an external tool or command line
 - Free clients like Atlassian SourceTree, Tortoise Git, Git for Windows
 - Paid for clients like Git Kraken, Smart Git or Tower
 @ulend